 Keep on reading to see what I found out.

-- Short, high-intensity sprints may be beneficial to your testosterone levels.
+- Short, high-intensity sprints may boost your testosterone levels.

 - Running increases the testosterone-to-cortisol level ratio in the body.

-- Strength training and HIITs are other exercises that can boost testosterone.
+- Strength training and high-intensity interval training are other exercises that can boost testosterone levels.

 What Is Testosterone?